dmitryduka/raytracing-slow-sol/README.md

 # raytracing-slow-sol
 A quick experiment on how raytraced primitives look like if they could move faster than light

+Speed of light is 30 units/s
 ![Alt text](images/normal.gif?raw=true "C=30")

+Speed of light is 0.5 units/s
 ![Alt text](images/slow.gif?raw=true "C=0.5")

 This repository doesn't contain build scripts.